Frank-Proulx/favorite-food-markdown/favorite-food.md

-# How to make a delicious fritatta
+# How to make a delicious fritatta for two

 One of the _best ways_ to eat breakfast is to cook a bunch of things together and then bake some eggs on top of them.